zkMIPS/semaphore-gnark-11/README.md

 ## Acknowledgements

 This repository is a fork of the [zkbnb-setup](https://github.com/bnb-chain/zkbnb-setup/) repository.
 We would like to thank the authors of the original repository for their work as this project is a slight tweak of the original work in order to fit our needs.

+We appreciate the community efforts to generate [a good universal SRS](https://github.com/privacy-scaling-explorations/perpetualpowersoftau) for everyone's benefit to use and for the [iden3 team for building [snarkjs](https://github.com/iden3/snarkjs).

+Also a special thank you to [Kobi Gurkan](https://twitter.com/kobigurk) for his contributions to the [ptau-deserialzier](https://github.com/worldcoin/ptau-deserializer) tool and his advice on the trusted setup process.